Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 #### Team A

 - *Do not* attend the in-person classroom session in Alden Hall
-- Work on the current practical assignment assigned on Tuesday of this week
+- Work on the current practical assignment assigned last week on Friday
 - Work on the current laboratory assignment assigned on Tuesday of this week

 #### Team B

-- Submit the practical assignment from the previous week
 - Attend the in-person classroom session in Alden Hall
 - Give a demonstration of your laboratory assignment and/or web design portfolio
-- Work on the laboratory assignment assignment for this week
+- Work on the current practical assignment assigned last week on Friday
-- Work on the practical assignment assignment for this week
+- Work on the current laboratory assignment assigned on Tuesday of this week

 ## Friday